trueadm/ripple/README.md

 fully support TypeScript.
 By introducing a new extension, it allows Ripple to invent its own superset language, which plays really nicely with
 TypeScript and JSX, but with a few interesting touches.
 In my experience, this has led to better DX not only for humans, but also for LLMs.

-Right now, there will be plenty of bugs, things just won't work either and you'll find TODOs everywhere.
-At this stage, Ripple is more of an early alpha version of something that _might_ be, rather than something you should try and adopt.
-If anything, maybe some of the ideas can be shared and incubated back into other frameworks.
-There's also a lot of similarities with Svelte 5, and that's not by accident; that's because of my recent time working on Svelte 5.

-If you'd like to know more, join the [Ripple Discord](https://discord.gg/JBF2ySrh2W).

 ## Features

 - **Reactive State Management**: Built-in reactivity with `track` and `@` reactive syntax